cherylcourt/ndp4/README.md

 * did a first pass to calculate all the positions
 * applied all new positions at once

+* the calculation and display of animations were then wrapped in a call to requestAnimationFrame() after reading the information on (html5rocks)[http://www.html5rocks.com/en/tutorials/speed/animations/] regarding speeding up animations.
+I did not really see any significant gains in performance, but thought I'd leave it in since it also didn't seem to hurt the performance and perhaps it would help on certain machines (e.g. if they were slower somehow?)

 * TODO: further page load optimizations for funzies